2079541547/TEFModLoader/README-en.md

-              "modIntroduce": "This is my mod", // Mod introduction "Opencode": false, // Whether it is open source "OpencodeUrl": null, // If open source, fill in the open source link "enable": false, // Whether it is enabled, must be filled with false "enableLibName": "libMyMod.so" // The full name of the so library called }
+              "modIntroduce": "This is my mod", // Mod introduction "Opencode": false, // Whether it is open source "OpencodeUrl": null, // If open source, fill in the open source link "enableLibName": "libMyMod.so" // The full name of the so library called }
       ]